puppetlabs/puppet-docs/source/pe/3.2/quick_writing_nix.markdown

 Getting Started
 -----

 Since you'll be using the same master and agent nodes you configured in part one, all you need to install for the following exercises is the [Puppet Labs Apache module](https://forge.puppetlabs.com/puppetlabs/apache).
-The process is identical to how you installed the NTP module in part one, but just be sure to install the module on your master.
-Once the module has been installed, use the console to add its class.
+The process is identical to how you [installed the NTP module](./quick_start.html#installing-a-forge-module) in part one, but just be sure to install the module on your master.
+Once the module has been installed, use the console to add its class as you did with NTP.

 Editing a Forge Module
 -----